Azure/azure-openapi-validator/docs/put-response-codes.md

 ## Output Message

-Synchronous and Long-running PUT operations must have responses with 200, 201 and default return codes.
+Synchronous and long-running PUT operations must have responses with 200, 201 and default return codes.
 They also must not have other response codes.

 ## Description

-Synchronous and Long-running PUT operations must have responses with 200, 201 and default return codes.
+Synchronous and long-running PUT operations must have responses with 200, 201 and default return codes.
 They also must not have other response codes.

 ## How to fix the violation